harplife/zettelkasten/math/precalculus/Chapter 4/3_Logarithmic_Functions.md

 > [!important] We can simply refer to logarithmic functions as **logarithms**.

+As exponentials describe proportional growth and decay, logarithms describe the **rate**, **scale**, or **time** required in exponential processes.

+A logarithm is used to tell how many times a value must multiply by a base to reach a certain target.
+For example, For $2$ to reach $32$, it must multiply by itself by $\log_{2}(32)=5$ times.

+A logarithm is used to tell how much time is required for an exponential process to reach a certain value.
+For example, for continuous compound interest, we can use a logarithm to calculate the time it takes for an investment to reach a certain amount (save the details for later).

+A logarithm is used to compress huge ranges of numbers (scales that follow the power law) to a manageable scale.
+For example, logarithms scale sound loudness by compressing the vast range of sound intensities into a manageable decibel (dB) scale that mirrors human hearing, which perceives loudness logarithmically (not linearly).

 ### Properties of Logarithms

 | Property            | Reasoning |